marcschier/Industrial-IoT/docs/deploy/howto-add-aks-to-ps1.md

 platform in Kubernetes cluster.
 This article will guide you through the steps of making your existing deployment into a more production-ready one.

-Please note that we also provide `Microsoft.Azure.IIoT.Deployment (Preview)` command-line application, which similar to deployment scripts creates an instance of Azure Industrial IoT Platform.
+Please note that we also provide `Microsoft.IIoT.Deployment (Preview)` command-line application, which similar to deployment scripts creates an instance of Azure Industrial IoT Platform.
 In contrast to deployment scripts, it deploys components of Azure Industrial IoT Platform into an AKS cluster.
 Please use that application if you are starting from scratch: